medic/cht-docs/content/en/apps/guides/data/analytics/setup.md

 docker-compose -f docker-compose.postgres.yml -f docker-compose.yml up -d
 ```

+You can verify this command worked by running `docker ps`.
+It should show 4 containers running including Logstash, DBT, Postgres, and Postgrest.

 ### Separate CouchDB and PostgreSQL instances
 This local setup involves starting Logstash, PostgREST, and DBT.
 It assumes that CouchDB and PostgreSQL instances are run separately from the Docker Compose provided with CHT Sync, and the `.env` variables were updated to match those instances details.